patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 Planning Time: 0.140 ms
 Execution Time: 184.361 ms
 ```
-No luck: in this case, because we need also need to filter out our data for the given date/time range, PostgreSQL is unable to take advantage of the KNN-GiST index.You can install this extension by executing the following:
+No luck: in this case, because we need also need to filter out our data for the given date/time range, PostgreSQL is unable to take advantage of the KNN-GiST index.
+You can install this extension by executing the following:
 ```
 CREATE EXTENSION btree_gist;
 ```